Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Coffee and the Dangers of Woodworking Machines

 You ever sit down with a cup of coffee and think about how much we take for granted?
 The other day, I was sipping on my second cup, staring out the window, and my mind wandered back to a moment that still gives me chills.
-It’s funny how the simplest things can lead to the most dangerous situations—like that time I got too friendly with my table saw.
+It’ funny how the simplest things can lead to the most dangerous situations—like that time I got too friendly with my table saw.

 Ah, the table saw—my nemesis and my best friend all rolled into one.
 I still remember the first time I turned it on.
-I was working on some oak boards, trying to build a for the living room.
+I was working on some oak boards, trying to build a rustic coffee table for the living room.
 Man, that beautiful grain, with the smell of fresh-cut wood filling the air, is still one of my all-time favorites.
 But you know what they say, “With great power comes great responsibility,” or in my case, a potential trip to the ER.

 That Fateful Day